mohitxhkr/smart-scheduler/readme.md

-# 🧠 Smart Voice Scheduler with Streamlit + OpenRouter + Google Calendar
+# 🧠 Voice Controlled Smart Scheduler with Streamlit + OpenRouter + Google Calendar

 A smart assistant to schedule your meetings using natural voice/text input.
 Powered by OpenRouter (LLM), Streamlit for UI, and Google Calendar for scheduling.